intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/b1-ex-pcintnotation.md

 w:0 1 3 4 0 1 3 4 0{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

 By using movable zero to highlight certain collections of pitch classes, you can show intervallic patterns within these collections.
-For a major scale, there are two [0245] collections separated by a whole step.
-For a Dorian mode, there are two [0235] collections separated by a whole step.
-And for a HW octatonic scale, there are two [0134] collections separated by a whole step.
+For a major scale, there are two (0245) collections separated by a whole step.
+For a Dorian mode, there are two (0235) collections separated by a whole step.
+And for a HW octatonic scale, there are two (0134) collections separated by a whole step.
+What scale would two (0235) collections separated by a half-step create?

 Any time we have a collections of pitch classes, this is called a *pitch-class set* (abbrev: pcs).
 A pitch-class set can be any number of pitches, and we call the number of pitches within a pcs its *cardinality*.
 Each cardinality has a special name shown in the chart below.